About United Council for Neurologic Subspecialties (UCNS)

 The five parent organizations had a common interest of supporting and nurturing neurologic subspecialties and proposed to establish the United Council for Neurologic Subspecialties (UCNS).
 In 2003, the UCNS was incorporated as a separate nonprofit organization with the mission of accrediting neurologic subspecialty training programs and certifying competence of physicians with the goal of enhancing the quality of training for physicians and enhancing quality health care for patients.

 Physicians who pass a UCNS-certification examination have demonstrated their expertise in their subspecialty area and a commitment to providing quality patient care.
 Certification examinations are developed by a committee of physician experts identified by the subspecialty’s sponsoring organization(s).
-UCNS certification is time-limited and recertification is required after 10 years.
+UCNS certification does not expire when annual continuous certification requirements are met.